Knowledge-Aware Federated Active Learning with Non-IID Data: Method

 \subsection{Knowledge-Compensatory Federated Update}

+An overview of knowledge-compensatory federated update (KCFU) is shown in Fig.~\ref{fig:kcfu}.
 The local data on each client follows its own realistic data distributions~\cite{hsu2019measuring}, thus leaving non-uniform class distribution on each client.
-Besides, our KSAS which tends to annotate data with specialized-knowledge further introduces imbalance on labelled data.
-Therefore, on top of the standard FedAvg~\cite{mcmahan2017communication}, we introduce a balanced classifier and a knowledge-compensatory strategy to solve the problem. \paragraph{Local Update with Balanced Loss.} Our balanced classifier on each client optimizes with a balanced cross-entropy loss~\cite{ren2020balanced} to deal with the imbalance local data distribution as follows:
+Besides, our KSAS which tends to annotate data with specialized-knowledge further introduces imbalance in labelled data.
+Therefore, on top of the standard FedAvg~\cite{mcmahan2017communication}, we introduce a balanced classifier and a knowledge-compensatory strategy. \paragraph{Local Update with Balanced Loss.} Our balanced classifier on each client optimizes with a balanced cross-entropy loss~\cite{ren2020balanced} to deal with the imbalanced local data distribution:

 In our experiment, each labelled set $\mathcal{D}_k^L$ starts from only a small proportion of the local dataset on the client $k$.
 We demonstrate with experiments in later sections that, with the imbalanced class distributions and the small size of training data, a simple local client update using cross-entropy loss is not enough for training.
 The balanced loss allocates more weight to data from rare classes and less weight to data from common classes to deal with the problem.
 It prevents the model from becoming biased towards common classes during training.